Azure-Samples/communication-services-java-quickstarts/RecognizeDtmf/readme.md

 # Recognize Dtmf Call Sample

-This sample application shows how the Azure Communication Services Server Calling SDK can be used to build IVR related solutions.
-This sample makes an outbound call to a phone number or a communication identifier and plays an audio message. application plays audio according to whatever tone 1 (tone1), 2 (tone2) and 3 (tone3), presses by callee.
-If the callee presses any other key then an audio of invalid tone got played and the application ends the call.
+This sample application shows how the Azure Communication Services - Call Automation SDK can be used to build IVR related solutions.
+This sample makes an outbound call to a phone number or a communication identifier and plays an audio message.
+Application plays next audio based on the key pressed by the callee.
+This sample application configured for accepting tone 1 (tone1), 2 (tone2) and 3 (tone3), If the callee pressed any other key than expected, an invalid audio tone will be played and then call will be disconnected.
 This sample application is also capable of making multiple concurrent outbound calls.
-The application is a console based application build on Java development kit(JDK) 11.
+The application is a console-based application build on Java development kit(JDK) 11.

 ## Getting started